ORNL-AMO/Choose-Your-Own-Adventure/GAMEPLAY.md

 Are only applied in the first year that the project is implemented.

 ### Capital Funding Rewards
 Players will be awarded Capital Funding rewards (one free project) for reaching savings milestones of 5% and 35% throughout the game.
 Each Capital Funding reward must be used in the following new year.
-VPPA projects are ineligible.
+PPA projects are ineligible.

 ---